-The TPS43335-Q1 and TPS43336-Q1 devices include two current-mode synchronous buck controllers and a voltage mode boost controller.
-The integrated boost controller allows the devices to operate down to 2 V at the input without seeing a drop on the buck regulator output stages.
-At light loads, one can enable the buck controllers to operate automatically in low-power mode, consuming just 30 μA of quiescent current.
+The TPS43333-Q1 includes two current-mode synchronous-buck controllers and a voltage-mode boost controller.
+The device is ideally suited as a preregulator stage with low IQ requirements and for applications that must operate during supply drops due to cranking events.
+The integrated boost controller allows the device to operate down to 2 V at the input without seeing a drop on the buck regulator output stages.
+At light loads, the buck controllers enable to operate automatically in low-power mode, consuming just 30 μ A of quiescent current.

 The buck controllers have independent soft-start capability and power-good indicators.
 Current foldback in the buck controllers and cycle-by-cycle current limitation in the boost controller provide external MOSFET protection.
-The switching frequency is programmable over 150 kHz to 600 kHz or can be synchronized to an external clock in the same range.
-The TPS43336-Q1 device also offers frequency-hopping spread-spectrum operation.
+The switching frequency is programable over 150 kHz to 600 kHz or is synchronized to an external clock in the same range.